Living the rock-and-roll lifestyle is a dream for many. Mike lived it.

 He formed a new band called ZooTrip which succumbed to the unhealthy habits of the rock-and-roll lifestyle, something that didn’t interest Mike.

-After leaving the road, he returned to his parents’ house in a small town in Berks County and learned how to weld.
+After leaving the road, Mike returned to his parents’ house in a small town in Berks County and learned how to weld.
 He became a welder at Mayer Pollock and Superior Metals.
 Then he secured a coveted welding position at Dana Corporation, Parish Division in Reading and once again achieved a level of financial success he never imagined.
-“I bought four houses with the intentions of buying 30-40 houses as a real estate investor.”
+“I bought four houses with the intentions of buying a total of 30-40 houses as a real estate investor.”
 That was his plan and his dream to create a secure retirement.

 Being a landlord had many challenges and then the Dana plant closed.
 Mike sold the properties and went back on the road, this time as a welder with the Steam Fitters union.
 He welded pipes for oil refineries, nuclear power plants, trash-to-steam plants, and food processing facilities.
 The money was good, but the travelling was exhausting.